olefriis/simplepvr/README.md

 XBMC Plug-In
 ============
 There's a very simple XBMC plug-in, which resides in the `plugins/xbmc` folder.
-Generate a ZIP file containing the plug-in and install it through XBMC's settings page:
+Generate a ZIP file containing the plug-in and install it through XBMC's settings page (the ZIP file will be placed in the "output" folder):

         rake xbmc:package